-Must have graduated from an accredited high school and must have a Freshman Index (FI) of 1540, in addition to the minimum SAT I Verbal 330 and SAT I Math 310.
+Must have graduated from an accredited high school and must have a Freshman Index (FI) of 1540, in addition to the minimum SAT I Verbal 330 or ACT English 12 and SAT I Math 310 or ACT Math 14.
+GED recipients must have the minimum SAT I Verbal 330 or ACT English 12 and SAT I Math 310 or ACT Math 14.
 Applicants are not held to CPC requirements.

-For placement purposes, students must take the College Placement Exam (CPE/COMPASS) at a University System of Georgia institution.
-The CPC/COMPASS scores will be used to place the student in Learning Support courses or in regular freshmen courses.
-(Students scoring 430 Verbal/ACT English 17 or higher and 400 Math on the SAT/ACT 17 or higher are exempt from CPE/COMPASS testing).
+For placement purposes, students must take the COMPASS placement test at a University System of Georgia institution.
+The COMPASS scores will be used to place the student in Learning Support courses or in regular freshmen courses.
+(Students scoring 480 Verbal/ACT English 20 or higher and 400 Math/ACT Math 17 or higher are exempt from COMPASS testing).

-Students who are eligible for admission to ABAC programs leading to baccalaureate degrees without screening for Learning Support are exempt from taking the CPE or COMPASS.
+Students who are eligible for admission to ABAC programs leading to baccalaureate degrees without screening for Learning Support are exempt from taking the COMPASS.